jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

 5. Follow steps 8 through 11 from the
    [VirtualBox instructions](#virtualbox-amd64-only).

-   Before the system reboots, "remove" the install CD by doing the following within the host system:
+   Before the system reboots (the final installation step), "remove" the install CD by doing the following within the host system:

    a.
 Click the "Drive Image Options" button.